Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

-In Tables 2--3 and Figures 8--9, we present several interesting robustness checks.
-As we mentioned above, the assumptions about the minimum wage are particularly delicate, since the mechanism that generates wages strictly below this level is not clear; it could be measurement error, non-coverage, or non-compliance with the law.
-To check the robustness of the results to the DFL assumptions about the minimum wage and to our semi-parametric model of the conditional distribution, we re-estimate the decomposition using censored linear quantile regression and censored distribution regression with a logit link, using the wage data censored below the minimum wage.
-For censored quantile regression, we use Powell's (1986) censored quantile regression estimated using Chernozhukov and Hong's (2002) algorithm.
+In Figure C1 of the supplemental material , we check the robustness of the results with respect to the link function used to implement the DR estimator.
+The results previously analyzed were obtained with a logistic link function.
+The differences between the estimates obtained with the logistic, normal, uniform (linear probability model), Cauchy and complementary log-log link functions are so modest that the lines are almost indistinguishable.
+As we mentioned above, the assumptions about the minimum wage are also delicate, since the mechanism that generates wages strictly below this level is not clear; it could be measurement error, non-coverage, or non-compliance with the law.
+To check the robustness of the results to the DFL assumptions about the minimum wage and to our semi-parametric model of the conditional distribution, we re-estimate the decomposition using censored linear quantile regression and censored distribution regression with a logit link, censoring the wage data below the minimum wage.
+For censored quantile regression, we use Powell's (1986) censored quantile regression estimated by Chernozhukov and Hong's (2002) algorithm.
 For censored distribution regression, we simply censor to zero the distribution regression estimates of the conditional distributions below the minimum wage and recompute the functionals of interest.
-Overall, we find the results are very similar for the quantile and distribution regressions, and they are not very sensitive to the censoring.\footnote{We have additional results on quantile, distribution and Lorenz effects for the censored estimates; these are available on request from the authors.
-We do not report them here to save space.}
+We find the results in Figure C2 of the Supplemental Material to be very similar for the quantile and distribution regressions, and they are not very sensitive to the censoring.